 Additional detailed data for dynamic load modeling (large motor MW, small motor MW, etc.) is provided in the Annual Load Data Request (ALDR).
 ALDR information can be used with generic motor model parameters for screening purposes.

-The DWG recommends the use of a composite load model to represent various typical dynamic load elements, and in particular, modeling of Air Conditioning load as needed for studies.
-These load dynamic models are not included in the DWG flat start cases
+The DWG recommends the use of the CMLD composite load model to represent various typical dynamic load elements, and in particular, modeling of air conditioning load as needed for studies.
+Due to the complexity of flat start case development, these dynamic load models are not included in the DWG flat start cases.
+The dynamic load models may be requested directly from the relevant TSP.

-Within 30 days of a written request from ERCOT, a TSP shall provide load dynamic models compatible with the software listed in Section 3.1.1 with documentation explaining the process to derive such models.
+Within 30 days of a written request from ERCOT, a TSP shall provide dynamic load models compatible with the software listed in Section 3.1.1 with documentation explaining the process to derive such models.

 The DWG shall review the standard load-frequency dependency model (LDFRAL) and update the model if necessary.
 The model shall be documented in the Stability Book.